 IMO, they should just use “cruelty-free” or “vegan” and not both, because having either/or makes it super confusing and I’m left wondering whether there’s still cruelty involved if a company uses the “vegan” logo, or whether “cruelty-free” indicates that ingredients are vegan.

 Issued by the Coalition for Consumer Information on Cosmetics in the USA, the Leaping Bunny Logo is also for cosmetics companies located in the United States, Canada, the United Kingdom, and throughout much of the European Union.
 You can look at their site for the criteria–companies purchase the logo for a nominal, one-time fee, but there’s no cost for companies to apply, get approved, and be listed in all versions of their Compassionate Shopping Guide and marketing materials.

-Because PETA has enough money to create yet another certification for the rest of the non-beauty businesses, they have a PETA-Approved Vegan logo.
-Companies complete the questionnaire and statement of assurance and submit the $250 USD annual certification fee.
+Because PETA has enough money to create yet another standard for the rest of the non-beauty businesses, they have a PETA-Approved Vegan logo.
+Companies complete the questionnaire and statement of assurance and submit the $250 USD annual fee.
 Once these have been received and processed, a staff member contacts you to discuss next steps.

 The Brand Recognition Compliance Global Standard (BRCGS), a UK-based organization that helps build confidence in supply chains, has several global standards, including one for plant-based products.
 It claims to be “the most robust certification program owner in the Food Safety industry with over 30,000 sites accredited to [their] standards across the supply chain.”

 This just popped up on LinkedIn yesterday, and it’s a UK-based organization that’s certifying both people and businesses as Vegan Founded.